-As teachers, we know how important it is to stay healthy, to help our students stay healthy, and create a healthy classroom environment.
+As teachers, we know how important it is to stay healthy in order to both help our students healthy and create a productive classroom environment.
 It can be challenging to maintain a healthy routine and lifestyle when the school year gets busy.
 It is very common for teachers to prioritize their work over their health and wellness.
 However, this is when healthy habits matter the most!

 Ursula Foster once said, “You can’t pour from an empty cup”.
 This is so true!
 In order for us to give to our students, their families, and our school community, we must first take care of ourselves.
 Easier said than done, right?
 Stay happy and healthy at work during flu season, the winter, and all year long and maintain a healthy classroom environment by following the advice outlined below!